2024 European Parliament election in Austria

 The 2024 European Parliament election in Austria was held on 9 June 2024 as part of the 2024 European Parliament election.
 This was the seventh European Parliament election held in Austria, and the first to take place after Brexit.

 The Freedom Party of Austria (FPÖ), by winning the European Parliament election with 25.4%, won its first ever nationwide election in Austria.
+It was the first time that the ÖVP did not emerge as the largest party in a European Parliament election.

 Background

 The ÖVP was the winner of the previous election in 2019, while the SPÖ came in second and the FPÖ third.
 Trailing further behind were the Greens and NEOS.
 Other parties failed to win a seat in the new Parliament.

+In the period leading up to the election, Austria was governed by a coalition government formed by the ÖVP and the Greens following the 2019 legislative election.
+Karl Nehammer of the ÖVP had been serving as chancellor since 2021.

 Electoral system

 Compared to the previous election, Austria was entitled to two more MEPs in this election: one assigned in 2020 due to the seat redistribution after Brexit, and one assigned in 2023 after a pre-election assessment of the Parliament composition based on the most recent population figures.
 The additional seat assigned in 2020 went to the Green Party.
 The 20 members are elected through semi-open list proportional representation in a single nationwide constituency with seats allocated through the D'Hondt method.
-The electoral threshold is set at 4%.
+The electoral threshold is set at 4% of the vote.

 All people who have Austrian citizenship and a main residence in Austria, Austrian citizens without residence in Austria (Austrians abroad) and other Union citizens (if their main residence is in Austria) are entitled to vote in the European elections in Austria.
 In addition, those eligible to vote must turn 16 years old by election day at the latest and be registered in the voter register/European voter register of an Austrian municipality on the deadline date.
 The right to stand as a candidate in the European elections is available to all those people who are entitled to vote and have reached the age of 18 on election day.